theguega/neural-mpc/docs/main.typ

   caption: [Comparison of regression algorithms on the validation set (averaged over 5 runs).]
 )<table:regression_baseline>

 The results highlight the inherent non-linearity of the inverse dynamics mapping.
 Linear Regression failed to capture the underlying relationship, exhibiting high variance across all torque dimensions.
 In contrast, non-linear methods performed significantly better.
-The MLP Regressor achieved the lowest overall Mean Squared Error ($0.053$), indicating its superior capability in minimizing large control deviations, which is critical for preventing hardware damage.
+The MLP Regressor achieved the lowest overall MSE ($0.053$), indicating its superior capability in minimizing large control deviations, which is critical for preventing hardware damage.
 While KNN Regressor achieved the highest Directional Accuracy ($99.87%$) and lowest MAE, its higher MSE suggests it suffers from occasional large prediction errors (outliers).
 Finally, different SVM models with linear and radial basis function (RBF) kernels were evaluated.
 However, as mentioned in the documentation, RBF kernels cannot scale with that many samples, whereas linear kernels yielded poor performance.

 #figure(
   image("figures/mse_per_torque_without_linear.png", width: 100%),